|Civil rights activist Dorothy Nell Turner|

 Turner spent a great deal of her time addressing police brutality and discrimination against African American’s disenfranchisement from equal protection of the law.
 Abuse, harassment, beatings and shooting deaths at the hands of local cops regularly played out in East Austin homes and streets like scripted movies.

-To attract media attention Turner was savoy enough to realize that she needed a strategy, if all of Austin was to learn about the unfair treatment of minorities in Austin.
+To attract media attention Turner was savoy enough to realize that she needed a strategy, if all of Austin was to learn about the unfair treatment of Black and Brown minorities in Austin.

 She said, “You’ve got to have something real messy.
 And getting them to come out doesn’t mean they’re going to cover the story.
 But if you’re hitting it real hard in your press statement, if you throw in a little dirt, attack a politician, you might get a little blurb in the print media, you might do the five seconds on TV.
 You need to use five forums, city council meetings, have the mayor try to get you arrested, things like that.